CodeTestGroup/ezprofile/readme.md

 <hr>
 <h1>FAQs:</h1>
 <h2>How does EzProfile benefit me?</h2>
-<p>EzProfile can benifit you by showing you the saved settings and data without using cookied.
-Cookies take up space on your device.</p>
+<p>EzProfile can benifit you by showing you the saved settings and data without using cookies, Cookies take up space on your device.</p>